Washington DBs popular in 2nd round, Mixon to Bengals

 None of those choices drew the attention that Cincinnati's pick at No. 48 overall did: Oklahoma running back Joe Mixon, who was uninvited to the scouting combine because he was videotaped punching a woman in the face, breaking bones.

-He punched Amelia Molitor during an altercation at a restaurant, and was suspended from the team for a year.
+He punched Amelia Molitor during the altercation, and was suspended from the team for a year.
 He came back and had two strong seasons.
 In 2016, he was an All-Big 12 performer who set the school record for all-purpose yardage in a season.

-Fans in the draft theater booed lustily when Bengals Hall of Famer Anthony Munoz announced the choice.
+Fans in the draft theatre booed lustily when Bengals Hall of Famer Anthony Munoz announced the choice.
 Cincinnati has a history of bringing players with off-field problems to the roster.

-Another running back who dropped to Round 2 was Florida State All-American Dalvin Cook.
-He slipped from the first round because of off-field issues and some injury concerns.
-Cook is a big-play guy and the Vikings, of course, let go of Adrian Peterson this year.

-Earlier, King's extra-long stay at the draft turned out to be a short stint.
+Earlier, Kevin King's extra-long stay at the draft turned out to be a short stint.

 The Washington cornerback was taken by Green Bay as the first selection in the second round.
 One of five players who were on hand and were not taken in the opening round, the 6-foot-3 former safety isn't particularly speedy, but has the size and aggressiveness pro teams seek.

-Plus, the Packers, who acquired the spot from Cleveland in a deal Thursday night through which the Browns got Miami tight end David Njoku, were ravaged by injuries in the secondary last season.
+Plus, the Packers were ravaged by injuries in the secondary last season.

 King was joined by secondary mate Baker on Friday night when Arizona took the Washington safety.